NEW! Free Nurse Discovery Call for New PatientsBook now

 Excessive drowsiness has been shown to be reduced following CBD administration in rats with narcoleptic symptoms, while REM sleep has been shown to be reduced following THC use.
 This effect is similar to the effect of sodium oxybate, an effective treatment for type 1 narcolepsy.
 It’s possible then that the combined REM-suppressing effect of THC and the wake-promoting effect of CBD could be harnessed to treat patients with narcolepsy, but more research is needed in this area.

-While medicinal cannabis that has been prescribed by a qualified health professional is known to be generally well tolerated at recommended dosages, cannabis does not work for everyone and can cause unwanted side effects in some patients.
+While medicinal cannabis that has been prescribed by a qualified health professional is known to be generally well tolerated at recommended dosages, medical cannabis does not work for everyone and can cause unwanted side effects in some patients.
 Always follow your doctor’s guidance when using cannabis to treat the symptoms of a sleep disorder or any other condition.

 What type of medicinal cannabis is prescribed to treat sleep disorders?